Account earnings are free from federal and NC income taxes when used for qualified higher education expenses.

 Can I expedite my Withdrawal Request?

-If you ask for overnight delivery; even though it it expedited, delivery may not actually be next day and there is a Program transaction
+If you ask for overnight delivery; even though expedited, delivery may not actually be next day.
+Weekday transaction fee is $15 and

 - Business Day 1: The Withdrawal request must be received in good order and processed by the NC 529

 Plan by 4:00 pm.